a-amouei/fmd-doc/installation.rst

 Getting the source code of FMD
 ------------------------------

-To get the source code of the latest release of FMD, you can either go to https://github.com/a-amouei/fmd in a web browser and download the ZIP file of the code and then uncompress it, or download it in a Linux terminal with a tool like GNU Wget:
+To get the source code of the release 0.2.0 of FMD, you can go to https://github.com/a-amouei/fmd/releases in a web browser and download the ZIP file of the release and then uncompress it, or download it in a Linux terminal with a tool like GNU Wget:

 .. code-block:: console